premDelaprem/premDelaprem/README.md

 👋 Hi, I’m Prem!
 I am a Data Scientist by day and Educator by night.
-I have previously taught as an Adjunct Professor in Economics at the Community College level and worked as a Financial Data Analyst. <br>
+I have previously taught as an Adjunct Professor in Economics at Cypress College and worked as a Data Analyst at Epic Systems.

-Currently, I am working on passion projects, teaching math to K-12 students, and freelance tutoring college Economics, Statistics, and Calculus courses. <br><br>
+Currently, I work at FEMA and wear multiple hats - both as a data analyst and as an engineer.
+I assist my team in extracting data from hard-to-get places, build dashboards, and write custom Python programs to assist our day-to-day operations and automate tasks.
+I also teach math to K-12 students in my part-time, and provide freelance tutoring to high school & college students in Economics, Statistics, and Calculus courses. <br><br>

-👀 I’m interested in biomedical research, specifically in the realm of Neuroscience.
-However, my primary interest lies in data and how to best extract insights from it to help any person or organization.<br><br>
+👀 I’m interested in biomedical research and applying data science techniques to advance healthcare, specifically in the realm of Neuroscience.<br><br>

 🌱 What I'm working on right now (August '24):
 1. Building a Django web app for my favorite card game, [Estimation](https://blog.jawaker.com/en/estimation-rules-en/)
 2. Sushi Nutrition Analytics
 <br><br>

 💡 I tutor/teach several courses in my part-time.
-Currently, I am teaching K-12 math to kids, college Calculus, Micro/Macroeconomics, and Statistics.
+Currently, I am teaching K-12 math, including Algebra 2, AP Calculus, AP Micro/Macroeconomics, and AP Statistics.

-⏱️ I enjoy writing Medium articles to effectively communicate work from completed projects and share personal perspectives and anecdotes on my various other interests, from sports to ADHD.
-[Medium posts coming soon](https://medium.com/@patelprem922)<br><br>

 📫 How to reach me: Email: prempatel.ds@gmail.com or my [LinkedIn](https://www.linkedin.com/in/prempatel21/) <br><br>